savoirfairelinux/building-inclusive-open-source-software/docs/C-IDD.md

 ### Shortcuts

 Your application is now usable with a keyboard, but you shouldn't be content with usability.
-You should be designing you app to be fun and fluid, not "usable".
+You should be designing you app to be fun and fluid, not just "usable".
 Keyboard shortcuts are the key to achieving that.
 They make it unnecessary to circle though all the elements with Tab inputs.
 Indeed, someone used to the shortcuts of an application can operate it much faster than one with a mouse.

 Here you can see an example of the keyboard shortcuts usable during a call in [Jami](https://jami.net/).